gmag11/EnigmaIOT/readme.md

 - Designed as two libraries (one for gateway, one for node) for easier use.
 - Selectable crypto algorhithm
 - Gateway does not store keys only on RAM.
 They are lost on power cycle.
 This protects system against flash reading attack.
 All nodes attach automatically after gateway is switched on
 - Downlink available.
-If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message. **TO-DO**
+If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message.
 - Optional sleep mode management.
 In this case key has to be stored temporally.
 Normally RTC memmory is the recommended place, and it is the one currently implemented, but SPIFFS or EEPROM would be possible. **Under test**

 ## Design